 Students engage in conversations, provide and obtain information, express feelings and emotions, and exchange opinions to an audience of listeners or readers on a variety of topics.
-Students demonstrate an understanding of the relationship between practices, perspectives and products of the deaf culture.
+Students demonstrate an understanding of the relationship between practices, perspectives, and products of the deaf culture.
 Students demonstrate an understanding of the nature of language through comparisons of American Sign Language and their own language.
 Students demonstrate the concept of culture through comparisons of the deaf culture with their own culture.
 Three credits.

-GCSE-687 TEACHING STUDENTS WITH AUTISTIC SPECTRUM AND DEVELOPMENTAL DISORDERS

-This course is an overview of autism-spectrum disorders and methods for teaching students with these disorders.
-The course examines the psychological, physiological, social, and educational characteristics of individuals who have been identified as having autism, pervasive developmental disorder, Rett's disorder, Asperger's Syndrome and childhood disintegrative disorder.
+GCSE-687 TEACHING STUDENTS WITH AUTISTIC SPECTRUM AND DEVELOPMENTAL DISORDERS characteristics of individuals who have been identified as having autism, pervasive developmental disorder, Rett's disorder, Asperger's Syndrome, and childhood disintegrative disorder.
 In addition, the course will focus on teaching, diagnosis, and intervention strategies to prepare the special educator.
 Three credits.